 Beginning with the Class of 2025, GPA will be calculated using final grades in all LMSD courses on students’ transcripts.

-Honors, AP, and IB level courses are calculated in a weighted 5.0 scale, and College Preparatory courses are calculated on a 4.0 scale.
+Honors, AP, and IB level courses are calculated on a weighted 5.0 scale, and College Preparatory courses are calculated on a 4.0 scale.
 GPA is reported on a weighted 5.0 scale.

-|Grade||Unweighted College Prep||Weighted AP/IB/H|
+|Grade||Unweighted College Prep||Weighted AP/IB/Honors|